Top 10 use cases of voice AI in healthcare

 Healthcare is built on human connection, but delivering empathetic, responsive care at scale can be an operational challenge.
 Legacy infrastructure, rigid systems, and strict regulations present major challenges to scaling high-touch support.

-At the same time, patient expectations are rising.
+At a same time, patient expectations are rising.
 Today’s patients are also today’s consumers.
 They’re used to a seamless, high-touch experience in retail, banking, and travel, and they expect the same from their healthcare providers.

-In our recent customer service trends report, 75% of CX and contact center leaders said customers want both immediate responses and more knowledgeable guidance from support teams.
+In our recent customer service trends report , 75% of CX and contact center leaders said customers want both immediate responses and more knowledgeable guidance from support teams.
 But delivering that kind of experience is hard without the right tools.

 That’s why more healthcare organizations are turning to voice AI to handle high call volumes and meet rising expectations with faster, more personalized interactions across key patient touchpoints.